iamdonovan/iamdonovan.github.io/docs/gee/tutorials/classification/unsupervised.rst

     :align: center
     :alt: the clustered image added to the map window

-Remember that the class values in the image (0--15) don't yet correspond to any physical meaning - in order to finish the classification, we would need identify what physical surfaces or objects the class values represent.
+|br| Remember that the class values in the image (0--15) don't yet correspond to any physical meaning - in order to finish the
+classification, we would need identify what physical surfaces or objects the class values represent.

 stratified sampling